laura-projects-work/weather-forecasting/README.md

 # Weather Forecasting (Time Series)

-This repository contains a comprehensive framework for weather forecasting using time series data.
-The project integrates advanced data preprocessing, various modeling techniques, performance evaluation, and result visualization.
+This repository contains a framework for weather forecasting using time series data.
+The project integrates data preprocessing, modeling techniques, performance evaluation, and result visualization.

 ---